-What Galileo didn’t and couldn’t know was that, by refusing to look through his telescope, the philosophers he reproved were doing what people do all the time, i.e. protecting their dopamine flow by playing variations of two popular games, I Don’t Believe What You’re Saying Because I Don’t Want to Know (IDBWYSBIDWTK) and The Religion Game (TRG).
+What Galileo couldn’t know was that, by refusing to look through his telescope, his detractors were doing what phonies do all the time, i.e. protecting their dopamine flow by playing popular dopamine games.

-Dopamine games seem illogical, irrational, and/or foolish because dopamine games are never about logic, reason, information, or facts, and always about triggering dopamine and/or protecting dopamine flow against the threats posed by logic, reason, information, or facts.
+Dopamine games seem illogical, irrational, and/or foolish because they’re never about logic, reason, information, or facts, and always about triggering dopamine and/or protecting dopamine flow against the threats posed by logic, reason, information, and facts.

-The trick to playing I Don’t Believe What You’re Saying Because I Don’t Want To Know is to substitute any flimsy deception for the words “I don’t want to know.”
-In the 17th century, Galileo’s haughty detractors refused to peer through his telescope because they convinced one another that Galileo was somehow using his suspicious contraption to fool fools.
+The trick to playing I Don’t Believe What You’re Saying Because I Don’t Want To Know is to substitute flimsy deceptions for the words “I don’t want to know.”
+In the 17th century, Galileo’s critics refused to peer through his telescope because they convinced one another the astronomer was using his suspicious contraption to fool fools.

-For centuries, people have easily dismissed irrefutable information with equally dubious deceptions that include, “Because what you’re saying is too depressing,” “Because I don’t like the way you said what you said,” “Because I don’t like you,” and unconsciously, “Because I can’t admit how threatened I am by what you’re saying.”
+For centuries, people have refuted irrefutable information with deceptions that include, “Because what you’re saying is too depressing,” “Because I don’t like the way you said what you said,” “Because I don’t like you,” and unconsciously, “Because I can’t admit how threatened I am by what you’re saying.”

-Only dimwits would ignore a man shouting, “Fire!” because they found the information too depressing, they disliked the man, they couldn’t admit they were afraid of fires, and/or they were annoyed by the way the guy yelled, “Fire!”.
+Only dimwits would ignore a man shouting, “Fire!” because they found the information too depressing, they disliked the man, they couldn’t admit they were afraid of fires, and/or they were annoyed by the guy’s attitude.
 Yet, when it comes to learning about dopamine, even dopamine experts play IDBWYSBIDWTK.

 Why?
-Because IDBWYSBIDWTK offers a proven strategy that effectively protects dopamine flow.
-And the only requirement is the ability to hide behind the flimsiest of excuses to rationalize a commitment to ignorance.
-Additionally, accomplished players score a quick dopamine boost by deluding themselves into believing that they are somehow too smart to be fooled, as opposed to realizing that, once again, they’re actually fooling themselves.
+IDBWYSBIDWTK offers a proven strategy to protect dopamine flow.
+And the only requirement is the ability to hide behind transparent rationalizations.
+Additionally, canny players score bonus dopamine squires by deluding themselves into believing they are too smart to be fooled, when it’s obvious they’re fooling themselves.

 I’m an Optimist!

-I’m an Optimist!, a clever variation of One-upmanship, is a game based on a number of convenient self-deceptions.
-The first deception falsely equates the ability to deny unpleasant information with optimism.
-The second deception is the unspoken and misleading implication that anyone suggesting unpleasant information is a fear-monger / alarmist / defeatist / pessimist.
-The third deception is that optimists are inherently smarter, nicer, and/or superior to pessimists.
+I’m an Optimist!, a clever variation of One-upmanship, is based on an array of deceptions.
+The first falsely equates the ability to deny unpleasant information with optimism.
+The second is the misconception that the bearers of unpleasant information are fear-mongers / alarmists / defeatists / pessimists.
+The third is that optimists are inherently smarter, nicer, and/or superior to pessimists.